scholrly/neo4j-valuecontext-plugin/README.rst

 but this functionality is not currently exposed to the REST API.
 Neo4j ValueContext Plugin extends the `Neo4j REST service`_ to permit indexing of numeric values.

+Nodes and relationships can be indexed with types int, long, float, and double.

 .. _ValueContext: http://api.neo4j.org/current/org/neo4j/index/lucene/ValueContext.html

 .. _Neo4j REST service: http://components.neo4j.org/neo4j-server/milestone/rest.html